 In general, although there are sections of the mineralized zone that have several per cent pyrite and arsenopyrite over several metres, the overall sulphide concentration of the mineralized zone is probably less than 2%.
 The abundance of silica and paucity of carbonate indicate that the mineralized zone is on a high silica fluid cooling path.
 The paucity of quartz veins and abundance of large volumes of silicic rock, including chalcedony matrix in some of the breccias, without a dominant structural fabric, suggests that the Vickers Zone is an epizonal concentration of silica and gold.

-Summary of weighted average grade of gold in drill holes PB-12-09 to PB-12-22 from the Vickers Target, including all continuous intervals of variable average grade
+Summary of weighted average grade of gold in all of the drill holes from the Vickers Target to date, completed in 2012 and 2013, including all continuous intervals of variable average grade.